This post may contain affiliate links.

 What Kind Of Green Beans Are Best To Use?

-It’s important to choose beans that can withstand the long cooking process without turning mushy.
+Choosing beans that can withstand the long cooking process without turning mushy is important.

-- Blue Lake Bush – known for their crispiness and sweet flavor.
+- Blue Lake Bush – is known for its crispiness and sweet flavor.

 - Kentucky Wonder – easy to grow and great for canning or cooking fresh.